PlumHound/PlumHound/README.md

 ## TaskList File Syntax
 The TaskList file syntax is as follows.
 Note that any cypher query containing a double quote must be modified to use a single quote instead of double.

 ```plaintext
 ["Report Title","[Output-Format]","[Output-File]","[CypherQuery]"]
 ```

+Output-Format options for TaskLists:
+* **HTML**: Generates a HTML Report
+* **CSV**: Generates a CSV of data
+* **HTMLCSV**: Generates both an HTML report and CSV data.
+  * NOTE: DO not include a file-extension in the Output-File paramter.

+Additional Modules in TaskLists:
+* Report Index: to use the Report-Index module in a TaskList, use CypherQuery "REPORT-INDEX"

 ## TaskList Sample: default.tasks
 The default.tasks file includes multiple tasks that instruct PlumHound to create reports using the specified "HTML" output format, output filename, and specific BloodHoundAD Neo4JS cypher Query.